 Everything you need to know about digital signatures

-There are three types of electronic signatures: the simple electronic signature (EES), the advanced electronic signature (AES) and the qualified electronic signature (QES).
+There are three types of electronic signatures: the simple electronic signature (SES), the advanced electronic signature (AES) and the qualified electronic signature (QES).
 Each has specific requirements and areas of application.
 Which type of signature is the right one depends on the type of document and the legal requirements.

 What is a simple electronic signature?